The Daily Orange

-The Daily Orange, commonly referred to as The D.O., is an independent student newspaper published in Syracuse, New York.
-It is free and published once a week during the Syracuse University academic year.
+The Daily Orange, commonly referred to as The D.O., is an American independent student newspaper published in Syracuse, New York.
+The paper is free, and its print edition is published once a week during the Syracuse University academic year.

-It was one of the first college papers to become fully independent from its parent college.
+The D.O. was one of the first college papers to become fully independent from its parent college.
 Its alumni work at nearly every major newspaper in the nation — The New York Times, Los Angeles Times, The Washington Post, The Wall Street Journal, Chicago Tribune, The Philadelphia Inquirer, New York Post, The Boston Globe, Star Tribune, The Dallas Morning News, and The Atlanta Journal-Constitution — in a variety of reporting, editing, design and photography roles.

 Publisher reported circulation for 2018 was 6,000 copies, with an online circulation of about 3,000,000 during publishing months.
 The paper's content is published online daily and the print edition is published every Thursday during the academic year.

 History

 Early years

 The first copy of The Daily Orange was published on September 15, 1903.